Personal profile

 Scholarly biography

-Having no history of higher education in my family, I consider myself extremely fortunate to have begun my academic and practice journey when tuition was free, doing a BSc in Sociology at the University of Plymouth, 1997-2000.
+Having no history of higher education in my family, I consider myself extremely fortunate to have begun my academic and practice journey when tuition was supported, doing a BSc in Sociology at the University of Plymouth, 1997-2000.
 Three years later, I started to train as an Occupational Therapist here at the University of Brighton.
 In 2005 I graduated with my MSc in Health Through Occupation.
 I then worked in various occupational therapy practice settings, starting in Paediatrics and Neurology and ending in Acute Stroke care.
 In 2010, I started as a Lecturer/Practitioner at the University of Plymouth, where I completed a PostGraduate Diploma in Academic Practice.
 In 2016 I was (again) so fortunate to be awarded a PhD in Health Science.
-In January 2020, I joined the occupational therapy team here at the University of Brighton in the School of Sport and Health Sciences.
+In January 2020, I joined the occupational therapy team here at the University of Brighton in the School of Education, Sport and Health Sciences.

 Research interests